UAAP Season 71 men's basketball tournament: Ateneo Blue Eagles

 Ateneo opened the season against La Salle, eking out a six-point win 79-73.
 After an easy win against Adamson, the Eagles were taken to the edge by UE before winning.
 They won two more games until the sixth game against FEU.
 The Tamaraws seized the initiative in the endgame to deal Ateneo their first and only loss of the season even with Rabeh Al-Hussaini scoring half of Ateneo's 66 points.
-Ateneo won the next six games, including a close game versus UST, and an overtime win against UE in which Ryan Buenafe did the heroics over two UE centers, and a rout against NU, the last of which clinched them the twice to beat advantage in the semifinals.
-In the elimination round finale against the Green Archers they never let La Salle lead, en route to a 65-57 win against their arch-rivals.
+Ateneo won the next 8 games, including a close game versus UST, and an overtime win against UE in which Ryan Buenafe did the heroics over two UE centers, and a rout against NU, the last of which clinched them the twice to beat advantage in the semifinals.
+In the elimination round finale against the Green Archers they never let La Salle lead, en route to a 65-57 win against their arch-rivals and a sweep of the 2nd round.
 The 13-1 league leading Blue Eagles faced the 9-5 UE Red Warriors in the semifinals, and ended the fourth seed team's season, with a 70-50 win.